Summary

 =BYROW(range,LAMBDA(row,SUM(row)))

-The BYROW function delivers the contents of range one row at a time to the LAMBDA function, which uses the SUM function to calculate a total for each row.
-BYROW then delivers the results from the LAMBDA calculation in a single array.
-If range contains 10 rows, BYROW returns an array that contains 10 sums.
+The BYROW function delivers the range one row at a time to the LAMBDA function, which uses the SUM function to calculate a sum for each row.
+The BYROW function stores this result and moves on to the next row.
+After BYROW has processed every row in the range, all sums are returned in a single array.
+If the range contains 10 rows, BYROW returns an array that contains 10 sums.

 Worksheet example